 We have used this information to set Equality Objectives for Cheshire Constabulary.
 These are published on this website and we will post regular updates on their progress.

-Police Officers and Staff
+Police officers and staff

-This page provides information we are publishing as part of our Public Sector Equality Duty.
+This page provides information we are publishing (see downloads below) as part of our Public Sector Equality Duty.
 The rest of this website contains much more information that demonstrates how we work to tackle discrimination, advance equality of opportunity and foster good relations with communities in line with the Public Sector Equality Duty.